macrespo42/100-python-exercises/README.md

  <details>
  <summary>Advanced 🦅: </summary>

- - exXX
  </details>

 ---
 ### <a name="ex00"></a>ex00
- Declare 3 variables who values respectively:
+Declare 3 variables to value respectively:
  - a: 1,
  - b: "Canada"
  - c: 36.2